 Summer Food Service Program (SFSP)

-The Summer Food Service Program (SFSP) is a federally-funded, state-administered program.
+The Summer Food Service Program (SFSP) is a federally funded, state-administered program.
 SFSP reimburses program operators who serve free healthy meals and snacks to children and teens in low-income areas.

-- My NHDOE Single Sign On for Applications and Claiming
+- For Applications and Claiming

-- USDA Mapping Tool for At Risk Summer Food Sites
+- USDA Mapping for Qualifications:

 - Find Summer Meals Sites